DylanPW99-ATL/qtm-350-final-project/README.md

   In the main directory of the repo, a diagram of the project architecture can be viewed.
 This file is listed under `project-architecture.png`.

 ### Data
   All of the data that was produced and collected from running the tests can be found in the `data` directory.
+All the images that the Amazon Rekognition facial recognition tests were run on can be found in the `images` directory of the repo.
+In this directory, there are two separate directories: `age-images` and `year-images`.
+The `age-images` directory contains images for two different people at various ages.
+The `year-images` directory contains images for three different people for each year from 1991-2013.

 ### Blog
   The files associated with the public blog website are contained in the `blog` directory.
 This contains the Jupyter notebook file used for the blog as well as a separate `images` directory which contains all images that were used in the blog.
 The website for the blog is listed below.